1 9 7 4 – 1 9 7 5 (USA)

 Like the time Clifton tries to hide the fact that an old girlfriend has accused him of being the father of her child.

-Mama gets him out of that mess in plenty of time for her to meddle in the lives of her daughter (Lynne Moody), the local postman (Theodore ‘Teddy’ Wilson) and anybody who comes in for a haircut.
+Mama gets him out of that mess in plenty of time for her to meddle in the lives of her married daughter, Tracy (Lynne Moody initially and Joan Pringle later), the local postman, Earl (Theodore ‘Teddy’ Wilson) and anybody who comes in for a haircut.

-Wildcat (Jester Hairston) and Josh (DeForest Covan) were two senior citizens who hung out in the barbershop.
+Wildcat (Jester Hairston) and Josh (DeForest Covan) are two senior citizens who hang out in the barbershop.

 That’s My Mama debuted on ABC on Wednesday 4 September 1974.
 In 1987, a pilot for a syndicated revival series called That’s My Mama Now! was produced (starring Ted Lange) but it was not picked up.